10 best reusable coffee cups

 Straightforward but effortlessly chic, Frank Green’s offering sits somewhere between a small flask and a more traditional cup.

 While there’s now a stainless-steel option available, the Aussie brand’s original cup is made from a recyclable co-polymer, that’s free of both BPA and BPS (another potentially harmful chemical) and is comfortingly robust.
-We found the push button on top to be a little stiff, but that’s a small compromise given the cup kept our coffee hot for more than five hours.
+We found the push button on top to be a little stiff, but that’s a small compromise given the cup kept our coffee hot for around 20 minutes.
 There were no leaks either, even when it was laid sideways at the bottom of a backpack – just remember to screw the lid on tight and make sure the drinking hole is clicked closed.

 If you’re a design fiend, you’ll love the fact that your cup is customisable.
 Decide between a 230ml or 340ml product and combine colours such as nude rose and harbour mist grey for an up-to-date look.
 This one’s ideal for eco warriors with a keen sense of style.